mcarmenv/book-recommendation-system-mcarmenv/README.md

 ## Summary

-This system will help Goodreads users have a better recommendation system based on collaborative or content-based filtering, or a combination of both.
+This system will help Goodreads users have a better recommendation system based on collaborative or content-based filtering, or a combination of both.</br>

-## Background
+This project analyzes user interests and suggests books that might interest them.
+The goal is to help many people around the world who love reading discover new books in an easy and personalized way.</br>

-Which problems does your idea solve?
-How common or frequent is this problem?
-What is your personal motivation?
-Why is this topic important or interesting?
+## Concept

-This is how you make a list, if you need one:
+My idea solves problems when recommending other books or reading material to Goodreads users.</br>
-* problem 1
+This problem is common on the app today, in 2025, because sometimes users can't find reading material similar to their current or previous reading material.</br>
-* problem 2
+My personal motivation is to try to help users get better service in recommending future reading material.</br>
-* etc.
+This topic is important and interesting because it helps many people know what their next book to read will be.</br>

 ## How is it used?